pypyr/pypyr/README.rst

 - *swallow* can evaluate dynamically inside a loop to decide whether to swallow an error or not on a particular iteration.

+- *swallow* can swallow an error after *retry* exhausted max attempts.

 .. code-block:: yaml

   in # in evals once and only once at the beginning of step